Timetabling for new students

 Your Course team will tell you more about your groups, and your timetable more generally, during your Welcome Week.

-As well as UniTimetables, most CCCU students are able to access a personalised online timetable that displays all the classes that they’re expected to attend including any group activities (but excluding placements).
-This is known as an Individual Student Timetable or ‘IST’.
+This displays all the classes that you are expected to attend including any group activities (but excluding placements).

-So, it may be a couple of weeks into your first term before you can see your complete IST in MyTimetable.
+It may be a couple of weeks into your first Semester/Trimester before you can see your complete MyTimetable.
 Until then, you can use UniTimetables and information provided by your Course team before and during Welcome Week to get you to where you need to be.

-For more on how to get the most out of your IST once it's ready, please see our MyTimetable user guide.
+For more on how to get the most out of your individual student timetable once it's ready, please see our MyTimetable user guide.

 Short Courses